dustinson/d3cblog.github.io/_posts/2022-09-22-IndianFood.markdown

 And then I found myself in a situation.
 A good friend of mine, Gopi, invited me over for lunch.
-It was Diwali and his wife was cooking a feast.
+It was Diwali and his wife, Shital, was cooking a feast.
 He was walking distance from the office and it was a beautiful day.
 There was no escaping the invitation.

 We trekked towards his home.
 He spoke about the great care that goes into making these meals.
 Each ingredient and preparation method had a purpose.